Vicente015/shoe-store-workshop/README.md

 - List all selected shoes ✅
 - Show subtotal prices before discount ✅
+- Show discount banner depend on the user and discount to be applied ✅
-- Show discount Block ❌
+- Show discount block text after subtotal ❌
 - Calculate and display the total price after applying the discount ❌

 <hr />